RaffaeleAns/AML-Assignments/FFNN/README.md

 # FeedForward Neural Network

-In this repo you can find the [notebook](https://github.com/RaffaeleAns/AML-Assignments/blob/master/FFNN/FFNN_Script.ipynb) and a brief [report](https://github.com/RaffaeleAns/AML-Assignments/blob/master/FFNN/FFNN_Report.pdf) written in Italian.
+In this repo you can find the [Python Notebook](https://github.com/RaffaeleAns/AML-Assignments/blob/master/FFNN/FFNN_Script.ipynb) and a brief [report](https://github.com/RaffaeleAns/AML-Assignments/blob/master/FFNN/FFNN_Report.pdf) written in Italian.

 The assignment consists in the prediction of default payments using a feed Forward Neural Network.